JesseCoretta/go-antlr4512/README.md

 Use of nesting requires dependency macros are defined prior to being referenced by other subordinate macros.

-If using macros as shown in [RFC 2307](https://datatracker.ietf.org/doc/html/rfc2307) for definitions such as `ldapSyntax` or `matchingRule`, OR if using macros in "piecemeal" definitions -- in other words, definitions NOT parsed from a file or directory -- macros are NOT resolvable.
-Rather, the definition will be released without an error but lacking a literal OID.
-The definition will, however, bear a Macro field value which the user may resolve (or not) using their own means after-the-fact.
-In this case, users MAY simply edit the returned instances directly, or they may simply transfer the non-zero contents elsewhere for further handling.
+If using macros as shown in [RFC 2307](https://datatracker.ietf.org/doc/html/rfc2307) for definitions such as `ldapSyntax` or `matchingRule`, OR if using macros in "piecemeal" definitions -- in other words, definitions NOT parsed from a file or directory -- macros are NOT auto-resolvable.
+Rather, the definition will be released **without an error** but lacking a literal OID.
+Instead, the definition will bear a Macro field value which the user may resolve (or not) using their own means after-the-fact.
+In this scenario, users may simply edit the returned instances directly to set an OID manually, or alternatively just transfer the non-zero contents elsewhere for further handling.

 Regardless of the form of macro OID resolution used, users may specify either a dot (".") or colon (":") for the macro name/oid delimiter.
-In other words, either `nisSchema:0` or `nisSchema.0` would be acceptable.
+In other words, either `nisSchema:0` or `nisSchema.0` would be acceptable, syntactically speaking.

 ## Minimal Verification